zellerlab/GECCO/README.md

 will have a ``gecco`` command available in your $PATH.

-*Note that GECCO uses [HMMER3](http://hmmer.org/), which can only run on PowerPC and and recent x86-64 machines running a POSIX operating system.
+*Note that GECCO uses [HMMER3](http://hmmer.org/), which can only run on PowerPC and recent x86-64 machines running a POSIX operating system.
 Therefore, Linux and OSX are supported platforms, but GECCO will not be able to run on Windows.*